vipulkindarkhediya/vipulkindarkhediya/README.md

 ## 🙋‍ About Me
 - 🎓 Alumnus of Computer Science from <a href="https://jmpaneracollege.co.in/"><b>`Arts, Commerce & Computer Science Collage Manavadar`</b></a>
+- 🌱  we are currently solving challenging projects to improve my data structures and coding skills.
+- 🎮 Coding by day 🌞, gaming and reading by night 🌙.
 - This is my portfolio : [vipulkindarkhediya.github.io](https://vipulkindarkhediya.github.io/)
 - This is my resume :